tdwg/mids/source/md/home-content.md

 -------------
 ## Aims

+- To provide a metric for the digitisation of collections
-To assist in the prioritisation of data to be published to make digital specimen information useful for multiple purposes of research, teaching and learning, etc.;
+- To assist in the prioritisation of data to be published to make digital specimen information useful for multiple purposes of research, teaching and learning

-To provide a metric for the digitisation of collections;

 Outcomes of these aims include:

-- To improve the quality of published data by providing recommendations to collection managers about relevant data standards and ontologies;
+- To improve the quality of published data by providing recommendations to collection managers about relevant data standards and ontologies
-- To support and contribute towards assessments of fitness for purpose of data (suitability) for feeding specific types of data processing pipelines;
+- To support and contribute towards assessments of fitness for purpose of data (suitability) for feeding specific types of data processing pipelines
-- To assist researchers to know what information to include in their publications about specimens they have used in their research, and,
+- To assist researchers to know what information to include in their publications about specimens they have used in their research
-- To enable efficient querying, aggregation and self-contained data processing by computing systems (machine-actionability, de Smedt 2020) based on provision of rich contextual (meta)data in compliance with the FAIR principles (Wilkinson 2016).
+- To enable efficient querying, aggregation and self-contained data processing by computing systems (machine-actionability, de Smedt 2020) based on provision of rich contextual (meta)data in compliance with the FAIR principles (Wilkinson 2016)

-MIDS defines what information about a specimen should be available but it does not attach specific value to that information because attaching value depends both upon the information itself and the purpose to which that is put.

 ## Audience